 The technique used to thawing semen specimens is simpler and less time consuming than the freezing procedure, albeit is equally important pertaining to the healthy recovery of spermatozoa and maintenance of their normal biological activities.
 The commonest method entails exposure of semen cryo-vials to warm running water (~ 36 to 37° C) until it liquefies while if in straws these are thawed in a thermostat set at similar temperatures.

 Following thawing the semen specimen must be processed by centrifugation in culture media so the cryoprotectant is removed.

 Freezing and subsequent thawing may incur both functional and structural damage to spermatozoa as a consequence of thermal and/or osmotic shock, cellular dehydration and crystallization (intracellular and extracellular).
-A either too rapid or too slow freezing rate may be detrimental due to deranged cell volume alterations associated with the influx or efflux of water in and out of the cells.
-Similarly a higher temperature at thawing accounts for and increased the rate of intracellular and extracellular recrystalization.
+An either too rapid or too slow freezing rate may be detrimental due to deranged cell volume alterations associated with the influx or efflux of water in and out of the cells.
+Similarly, a higher temperature at thawing accounts for and increased the rate of intracellular and extracellular recrystallization.
 The latter affirms the importance of rigorous freezing and thawing protocols.
-Currently there are no reports in literature documenting evidence of increased miscarriage rates or chromosomal abnormalities in offspring conceived from cryopreserved spermatozoa when compared to natural conceptions.
+Currently, there are no reports in literature documenting evidence of increased miscarriage rates or chromosomal abnormalities in offspring conceived from cryopreserved spermatozoa when compared to natural conceptions.